What you know is valuable.

 There is no other option.
 We simply have to be wary and alert.

-Rather than casually dismissing this reality and carrying on, we need to recognise that this is not how most people live their lives AND that this may also be extremely damaging to us.
+Rather than casually dismissing this reality and carrying on, we need to recognise that this is not how most people live their lives AND that this is also extremely damaging to us.

 Challenge